willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 * Change the voltage source from a step to a square wave with a frequency of $50\,\text{Hz}$. **TRAN** again for $50\,\text{msec}$.
 Compare and contrast a down step to an up step.
 What is different?
 What is the same?
 * Change the square wave frequency to $200\,\text{Hz}$ and simulate for $25\,\text{msec}$.
 What happens?
 Does the voltage get all the way up to $\text V_\text S$?
 * Zoom out the schematic page and build a copy of the circuit right next to the original.
 Try different values for $\text R$ and $\text C$ in the new circuit.
 Put probes on the two voltages (delete the current probe).
 Simulate and compare both voltages on the same graph.

+QQQ A primary difference between the natural response and the forced response is the natural response always decays to zero, whereas the forced response has no such restriction.
+In fact, the forced response will have the same form as the forcing function as time goes to infinity.

+QQQ Look at the step response solution.
+Part of the equation is the natural response, the term with $e^{-t}$.
+That term fades away as time passes, leaving behind only the forced response.

 ## Summary
 {:.no_toc}